-2023 Fantasy Football WR Position Preview: Why the best teams draft receiver heavy in the first six rounds
+2023 Fantasy Football WR position preview: Why the best teams draft receiver heavy in the first six rounds

 Some will be concerned about the passing volume in Atlanta but London’s 0.29 targets per route run ranked fourth among all pass-catchers last year.
 The Falcons are a lock to throw more this year with Desmond Ridder replacing the scrambling, sack-prone Marcus Mariota so London still projects for 120-plus targets.

-The Chiefs receiver room seems like a mystery on paper but I’d assert that Skyy Moore should be considered the odds-on favorite to lead that position in catches and yards.
+The Chiefs' receiver room seems like a mystery on paper but Skyy Moore should be considered the odds-on favorite to lead that position in catches and yards.
 Moore projects best as a flanker/slot receiver in the NFL but was not going to play that role over an established veteran like JuJu Smith-Schuster after coming from a lower collegiate level.

-Translation: while others will label his rookie season a “face-plant,” I think you need to view it in better, and completely understandable, context.
+Translation: while others will label his rookie season a “face-plant,” you need to view it in better, and completely understandable, context.

 Also, when he played, he showed off solid route running skills with a 70th percentile success rate vs. press in Reception Perception.
 Moore may not have a WR1 season in his range of outcomes but could outkick his WR48, 127.6 ADP by quite a bit.